Attia Hosain

-Attia Hosain (20 October 1913 - 25 January 1998) was a British-Indian novelist, author, writer, broadcaster, journalist and actor.
+Attia Hosain (20 October 1913 - 25 January 1998) was an Indian-born British novelist, author, writer, broadcaster, journalist and actor.
 She was a woman of letters and a diasporic writer.
 She wrote in English although her mother tongue was Urdu.
 She wrote the semi-autobiographical novel Sunlight on a Broken Column (1961) and a collection of short stories titled Phoenix Fled.

 Her career began in England in semi-exile making a contribution to post-colonial literature.
 Anita Desai, Vikram Seth, Aamer Hussein and Kamila Shamsie have acknowledged her influence.

 Background and education

-Portrait of Shaikh Shahid Hussain Qidwai (1878-1924), taken in 1914.

 Born in Lucknow to a Muslim family of the Qidwai clan, Attia had five siblings, two sisters and three brothers.
-Their father, Shaikh Shahid Hussain Qidwai (1878-1924) was a Cambridge-educated barrister-at-law and Taluqdar of the Ghadia district in the United Province and died shortly before her youngest sibling FS Hussain was born.
-Her mother, Begum Nisar Fatima came from the Alvi family of Kakori.
+Their father, Shaikh Shahid Husain was a Cambridge-educated barrister-at-law and Taluqdar of the Ghadia district in the United Province and died shortly before her youngest sibling FS Hussain was born.
+Her mother, Begum Nisar Fatima, came from the Alvi family of Kakori.
 From her father, Attia inherited a keen interest in politics and nationalism.
 From her mother's family of poets and scholars she drew a knowledge of Urdu, Persian and Arabic.
 She was the first woman from her background to graduate from Lucknow University, after having attended La Martiniere School for Girls and Isabella Thoburn College, Lucknow.

 Hosain grew up in two cultures, reading the canon of English and European literature as well as the Quran.